Helpful College TermsStudent Success Center

 Upper division courses

-Physical and mental health services, located in Vlazny Hall on the plaza.
+Physical and mental health services, located in Vlazny Hall.
 The Wellness Center provides free nurse appointments and mental health counseling by appointment.

 Withdrawal from the University